algorithmic modeling for Rhino

-Octopus is seen as an extension to Galapagos by introducing multiple fitness values to the optimization.
-The best trade-offs between those objectives are searched, producing a set of possible optimum solutions that ideally reach from one extreme trade-off to the other uniformly.
+Octopus introduces multiple fitness values to the optimization.
+The best trade-offs between those objectives are searched, producing a set of possible optimum solutions that ideally reach from one extreme trade-off to the other.

-Started by jorge sainz de aja.
-Last reply by Fred Becquelin Jan 22.
+Started by anxiao zhang.
+Last reply by arch232 Jan 11.